Campus-Advisors/github-education-teacher-training-cschellenberger/README.md

 ## When you are finished

 Once you have completed the training, you’re free to end there with your new knowledge.
-Or, after you have spent some using GitHub in your classroom, you may want to consider becoming a GitHub Campus Advisor.
+Or, after you have spent some time using GitHub in your classroom, you may want to consider becoming a GitHub Campus Advisor.

 GitHub Campus Advisors are a community of educator leaders who champion industry tools in their classroom.
 As a Campus Advisor, you’ll:
 - Join a collaborative network that allows you to learn from your peers, see how they’re supporting their classrooms, and share your own tips